tracelarue/wilson/src/grab_drink_action/README.md

 ## Overview

-This package provides an action server that accepts grab requests with drink coordinates in any frame (default: `depth_camera_link_optical`) and executes a grab sequence using MoveIt Task Constructor.
+This package provides an action server that accepts grab requests with drink coordinates in the `depth_camera_link_optical` frame and executes a grab sequence using MoveIt Task Constructor.

 ## Action Interface